Punic Wars: Italy, 207–203 BC

-After Publius Cornelius Scipio invaded the Carthaginian homeland in 204 BC, defeating the Carthaginians in two major battles and winning the allegiance of the Numidian kingdoms of North Africa, Hannibal and the remnants of his army were recalled.
-They sailed from Croton and landed at Carthage with 15,000–20,000 experienced veterans.
+After a Roman army invaded the Carthaginian homeland in 204 BC, defeated the Carthaginians in two major battles and won the allegiance of the Numidian kingdoms of North Africa, Hannibal and the remnants of his army were recalled.
+They sailed from Croton (modern Crotone) and landed at Carthage with 15,000–20,000 experienced veterans.
 Mago was also recalled; he died of wounds on the voyage and some of his ships were intercepted by the Romans, but 12,000 of his troops reached Carthage.

 Iberia

 Iberia, 218–209 BC

 The Roman fleet continued on from Massala in the autumn of 218 BC, landing the army it was transporting in north-east Iberia, where it won support among the local tribes.
 A rushed Carthaginian attack in late 218 BC was beaten back at the battle of Cissa.
-In 217 BC 40 Carthaginian and Iberian warships were defeated by 55 Roman and Massalian vessels at the battle of Ebro River, with 29 Carthaginian ships lost.
+In 217 BC 40 Carthaginian warships were defeated by 55 Roman and Massalian vessels at the battle of the Ebro River, with 29 Carthaginian ships lost.
 The Romans' lodgement between the Ebro and the Pyrenees blocked the route from Iberia to Italy and greatly hindered the despatch of reinforcements from Iberia to Hannibal.
 The Carthaginian commander in Iberia, Hannibal's brother Hasdrubal, marched into this area in 215 BC, offered battle and was defeated at Dertosa, although both sides suffered heavy casualties.

 The Carthaginians suffered a wave of defections of local Celtiberian tribes to Rome.
 The Roman commanders captured Saguntum in 212 BC and in 211 BC hired 20,000 Celtiberian mercenaries to reinforce their army.
 Observing that the three Carthaginian armies were deployed apart from each other, the Romans split their forces.
 This strategy resulted in two separate battles in 211 BC, usually referred to jointly as the battle of the Upper Baetis.
 Both battles ended in complete defeat for the Romans, as Hasdrubal had bribed the Romans' mercenaries to desert.
-The Romans retreated to their coastal stronghold north of the Ebro, from which the Carthaginians again failed to expel them.
-Claudius Nero brought over reinforcements in 210 BC and stabilised the situation.
+The Romans pulled back to their coastal stronghold north of the Ebro, from which the Carthaginians again failed to expel them.
+Reinforcements arrived in 210 BC and stabilised the situation.